 —opening the skull to remove the tumor or as much of the tumor as possiblePlacement of a shunt—a long thin tube is placed in the brain to let fluid drain out of the brain

 is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
-The doctor may choose to deliver the drugs into cerebrospinal fluid.
+The drugs may be delivered into cerebrospinal fluid.
 This is fluid that surrounds the brain tissue.

 is the use of radiation to kill cancer cells or shrink tumors.
 This is a common treatment for brain tumors.
-Radiation may be used alone or along with chemotherapy.
+Radiation therapy may be used alone or with chemotherapy.

-This is used less often.Stereotactic radiosurgery—More precise method of delivering higher doses of radiation.
-It help to target cancer cells and spare nearby healthy tissue.
-Used most often in metastatic brain tumors or in benign brain tumors, such as
+This is used less often.Stereotactic radiosurgery—This is a more precise method of delivering higher doses of radiation.
+It helps to target cancer cells and spare nearby healthy tissue.
+It is used most often in metastatic brain tumors or in benign brain tumors, such as

 Rehabilitation therapy is important to help regain lost skills or learn new ones.